kedacore/keda-docs/content/docs/2.5/scalers/gcp-pub-sub.md

     subscriptionName: "mysubscription" # Required
 ```

-The Google Cloud Platform‎ (GCP) Pub/Sub trigger allows you to scale based on the number of messages or oldest unacked message age in your Pub/Sub subscription.
+The Google Cloud Platform (GCP) Pub/Sub trigger allows you to scale based on the number of messages or oldest unacked message age in your Pub/Sub subscription.

 `authenticationRef` defines how KEDA connect to Google Cloud Platform, to collect the required stack driver metrics in order to read the number of messages in the Pub/Sub subscription.

 `subscriptionName` defines the subscription that should be monitored.
 You can use different formulas:

 - Just the subscription name, in which case you will reference a subscription from the current project or the one specified in the credentials file used.
 - Use the full link provided by Google, so that you can reference a subscription that is hosted in another project Eg: `projects/myproject/subscriptions/mysubscription`.

 You can use either `subscriptionSize` to define the target average which the deployment will be scaled on or `mode` and `value` fields. `subscriptionSize` field is deprecated, it is recommended to use `mode` and `value` fields instead.
 Scaler will not work if you define both `subscriptionSize` and at least one of `mode` or `value`.
 The mode chooses whether to scale using number of messages `SubscriptionSize` or using oldest unacked message age `OldestUnackedMessageAge`.